ericksong91/eia-energy-display/README.md

 ## Updates

+25/02/24 - 1.01 - Fixed minor bugs with styling and changed search bar into a ComboBox.
 25/02/17 - 1.0 Complete

 ## To-Do

-- Replace search bar with a component that is more user friendly
-    - Keyboard disabled at the moment
+- Add the ability to search for State abbreviations again (new bug)
 - Add tables for each graph
 - Automatic pulls from EIA.gov API once a week